 Financial aid packages are created for students throughout the academic year.
-Applicants whose financial aid files are complete by College priority deadlines will receive maximum consideration in the distribution of funding resources according to funding criteria.
-Eligible applicants completing a file after the priority deadline will be packaged with Federal Pell Grant, Federal Work Study (dependent on availability of funds) and loans.
-Due to limited funding, the College cannot attempt to meet the financial need of students.
-Bakersfield Community College employs an up-front policy of Grants awards first, work study second and loans last
+Applicants who complete their financial aid files by College priority deadlines will receive maximum consideration in the distribution of funding resources according to funding criteria.
+Eligible applicants completing a file after the priority deadline will be packaged with Federal Pell Grant, Federal Work Study (dependent on availability of funds), and loans.
+Bakersfield College employs an up-front policy of grants first, work study second, and loans last.

 Guidelines for Awarding Financial Aid: